Jetmate/hackclub/workshops/pico-8/README.md

 3 / 3 -- 1, division
 3 ^ 3 -- 27, to the power of
 ```
-Whenever Pico comes across one of these operations, it replaces the operation with its result, so `3 + 3` becomes `6`.
+Whenever Pico-8 comes across one of these operations, it replaces the operation with its result, so `3 + 3` becomes `6`.

 The other important type is a boolean, which is just `true` or `false`.
 There are also operations that result in booleans:
 ```lua